JustinGill21/TransactionFraud_Project/README.md

-# TransactionFraud_Project
+# Transaction Fraud Project
- Final project for Unstructured and Distributed Data Modeling team 4
+ Final project for Unstructured and Distributed Data Modeling Team 4

 # Getting Started
  Environment created with the commands: